roman-milk/roman-milk.github.io/susans-story.md

  Quickly each boy removed his restrictive clothing preparing to make the sexy teacher his fuck toy.
 Opening her eyes, Susan noticed Kaz sitting right next to her on the sofa and his hard, thick cock was standing proudly.
 She gasped sucking in her breath, as his cock looked more magnificent than she ever imagined.

  All of a sudden Susan realized Kaz was talking to her.
 "Now you are going to be my slut... use my cock to satisfy your slut desire," he said lying back onto the soft cushions.
 His manhood jerked and seemed to beckon.
 He merely lay motionless and waited before speaking again.
 "Sit on me... fuck my cock, sweetheart."
 He stated the order in a voice that told Susan he meant every word.
-Report_Story #2